-CASL will impact Canadian marketers.
+CASL impacts Canadian marketers.
 And will also impact anyone marketing to Canadian consumers.

-We recently caught up with our guest speaker from the webinar Shaun Brown, Canadian lawyer practicing at nNovation LLP and CASL expert, and asked him to provide guidance in response to the top questions we received from our webinar attendees featured below.
+We caught up with Shaun Brown, Canadian lawyer practicing at nNovation LLP and CASL expert, and asked him to provide guidance in response to the top questions we received about CASL.

 Please note: The responses to these questions should not be considered legal advice.
 Please seek legal advice if you have any questions or concerns about how CASL may apply to your activities.